Semrush helps you:

 Make the outcome crystal clear.

-I could have made the button say:
+They could have just made the button say: “Start free trial.”

 How to Get Out of “The Friend Zone”